 Stop breastfeeding before your baby is at least 6 months old

-Breastfeeding exclusively is almost always recommended.
+Breastfeeding all of the time is almost always the best thing to do.
 But your healthcare provider may have reasons to recommend giving your baby formula or other liquids.
 They include:

 Your baby has certain health problems.
-There are situations where you may need to add formula or other liquids, often only for a short time.
-This may be the case if your baby has low blood sugar (hypoglycemia), loss of body fluids (dehydration), or high levels of bilirubin.
+There are cases where you may need to add formula or other liquids, often only for a short time.
+This may be the case if your baby has low blood sugar (hypoglycemia), loses body fluids (dehydration), or has high levels of bilirubin.

 You have certain health problems.
 Some infections can be passed from your skin to your baby's skin or through your breastmilk.
-So women with HIV, AIDS, chickenpox (varicella), or TB (tuberculosis) should not breastfeed.
-Also, women taking certain medicines should not breastfeed.
-And women who use drugs or alcohol should not breastfeed.
+So women with HIV/AIDS or untreated and contagious TB (tuberculosis) should not breastfeed.
+Women with active skin sores from chickenpox (varicella) or other skin sores can pump their breastmilk and feed their baby.
+But they should keep their baby’s skin from touching any of the sores.